-Porsche especially hammered down this message by showing their EV model as better and more desirable than its older models what with the EV taking a lead in a car chase with different Porsche models.
+Porsche especially hammered down this message by claiming their electric car as better and more desirable than its older models: illustrated by the EV taking a lead in a car chase with different Porsche models.

-Game of Thrones’ Maisie Williams implored you to “let it go” in an Audi ad, using Disney Frozen’s famed song to emphasize the importance of letting go of the (gas-guzzling) past and looking forward to an EV future.
+Game of Thrones’ Maisie Williams implored you to “let it go” in an Audi ad, using Disney Frozen’s famed song to emphasize the importance of letting go of the (gas-guzzling) past and looking forward to a future of electric vehicles.

-And GM, who in the past dropped Hummer due to its fuel-emissions issues, surprised the public by now introducing its EV model which many immediately started comparing to Tesla’s Cybertruck.
+And GM, who in the past dropped Hummer due to its fuel-emissions issues, surprised the public by now introducing its electric vehicle model which many immediately started comparing to Tesla’s Cybertruck.
 Even though Hummer boasts a “quiet revolution” in their commercial, I’d say theirs was more of a loud one.

 And last, but not least – Ford re-ran its ad for Mustang (aired before the Super Bowl) featuring actor Idris Elba as he narrates: “And just when you think you know where they’re going, they do something unexpected, something that moves us all forward and holds nothing back.”

-These companies have sent their message.
-Don’t look back, but rather move forward toward a new future.
+These four companies have sparked the conversation.
+Don’t look back, but rather move forward – toward a new future.
 One that is more sustainable than the world we’re living in now.

-The question remains, though: how did the audience receive that message?
+Still, the question remains: how did the audience respond to that message?

 Over the two days since the ads aired, they’ve accumulated a total of 5 082 mentions and an impressive number of 97 432 632 impressions.

 If you take a look at the share of voice chart, you’ll notice that Porsche and Audi’s ads were the most talked about.
 42.4% of all mentions were about Porsche’s ad and 35.1% about Audi’s ad.